-- 1. THAT Report EMS-05-2021 Adoption of the Haldimand County Emergency Management Program and Emergency Response Plan be received; - 2.
-THAT a by-law be presented to Council for enactment to adopt the Emergency Management Plan; - AND THAT the Annual Emergency Management Program Statement of Completion be signed by the Mayor and Community Emergency Management Coordinator, and be submitted to the Ontario Fire Marshal and Emergency Management.
+- 1. THAT Report EMS-05-2022 Adoption of the Haldimand County Emergency Management Program and Emergency Response Plan be received; - 2.
+AND THAT the Annual Emergency Management Program Statement of Completion be signed by the Mayor and Community Emergency Management Coordinator, and be submitted to the Ontario Fire Marshal and Emergency Management.

-Prepared by: Jason Gallagher, Manager, Emergency Services/Fire Chief
+Prepared by: Jason Gallagher, Manager of Emergency Services/Fire Chief

-Respectfully submitted: Mike Evers, MCIP, RPP, BES, General Manager of Community &
+Respectfully submitted: Mike Evers, MCIP, RPP, BES, General Manager of Community & Development Services

-Development Services